So today was a pretty boring day in Latin America.

 It’s always roughly around the months between April to July.

-Where some random family member (mom, dad, sister) will call me and give me the hour long pitch as to why I should leave Latin America already.
+Where some random family member (mom or dad mostly but once my sister) will call me and give me the hour long pitch as to why I should leave Latin America already.

 And come back to Iowa.